AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/adobe-analytics-exc-setup-automation.md

 ## Requirements

 The automation setup is designed to work out of the box with an AEM Site built using [AEM Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) with the [Adobe Client Data Layer](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/data-layer/overview.html) enabled.
-You can generate a new project that has these features enabled automatically using the [AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html).
+You can generate a new site that has these features enabled automatically using the [AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html) or by creating a site using a [Site template](/help/journey-sites/quick-site/create-site.md).

 ## How to Setup